Résultats de recherche pour At sisbitcoin, we provide you with advanced strategies to help, page 14 sur 176

 Type de contenu

-1. Monthly Webinar - Revisiting the History of Medieval Libya (7th-16th centuries) : "The jurisprudential corpus and the history of Ibadism in medieval Libya: additions and difficulties" par Houcine Khlifi
+1. Monthly Webinar - Revisiting the History of Medieval Libya (7th-16th centuries) : "Looking for Libya in Coptic-Arabic historiographical sources" par Perrine Pilette

 2022-2023 in 2023-2024 we will continue to explore the sources available to the historians to write reshape and Islamic era that began with the Islamic conquest of the 1st 7th century and ended with the progressive establishment in the 10th 16th century.
 Thus this webinar aims at reactivating the academic interest toward this space the global Islamic world connecting the Maghrib with the Mashriq the Mediterranean Sea and Saharan Africa Montel University of Toulouse-2 France Link on demand at libyemedievale@gmail.com